 - Student may borrow up to the cost of attendance, less any other offered aid

 - Funds are sent directly to the school

-- Repayment begins six months after graduation or dropping below half time attendance
+- Repayment begins six months after graduation or dropping below half-time attendance

-To Apply for the Graduate PLUS Loan:
+To Apply for the Federal Direct Graduate PLUS Loan:

 Please read these instructions BEFORE accessing the application.

-- Complete the four application steps
+- Select "Graduate PLUS Loan" and complete the four application steps